Mongondow people: Language

 The everyday Mongondow people use the Mongondow language, Bolango language and Bintauna language on a daily basis.
-Linguistically, these languages belong to the Greater Central Philippine languages branch; alongside the Gorontalo language, Minahasan language and Sangir language of North Sulawesi, Indonesia.
+Linguistically, these languages belong to the Greater Central Philippine languages branch (alongside Gorontalo).
 The Mongondow people also use Manado Malay as a form of communication with the other North Sulawesi people.

 Geographical redelineation

 The region of the Bolaang Mongondow covers 50.3% of the area of North Sulawesi so much so that the Bolaang Mongondow government together with the community leaders, customary leaders and religious leaders had agreed to divide the region with the full support of the Bolaang Mongondow regent, the then Marlina Moha Siahaan.

 With the full support of every community as well as the local Bolaang Mongondow government, the committee of the regional division managed to convince the central government and the Parliament that the Bolaang Mongondow region has officially divided into five regencies, namely: